-When the decal heats up it become more pliable.
-When the glues heat up they are easier to remove.
+When the decal heats up, it becomes more pliable.
+When the glues heat up, they are easier to remove.

 As a result, the hot water makes the stickers easier to remove, and then the high-pressure water is able to force the sticker to come apart from the boat hull.

 I have to admit, I learned this trick from a friend named Justin, who restores old Jeep Grand Wagoneers that have large vinyl woodgrain decals on the side.

 Those Jeeps have a ton of vinyl, and using this method can help make the job go a little quicker.

 Here’s a Photo:

 While I have not yet tried this method, you can see it clearly works.

 If you are trying to remove a vinyl decal or a registration sticker from a boat, definitely start with the eraser wheel.

 From my experience, using the eraser wheel to get decals off of a boat is the best way for most DIY’ers (and professionals) to get off decals.

 Just know once the decals are removed, you may still see an outline of where the decals were.
 To correct this, you will need to compound and polish the area with a rubbing compound prior to installing new decals.

 This is caused by the oxidization of your boat over time, and that is why you can still see where the decals were previously installed.

 Check out one of our articles about detailing your boat.
 There you can get greater detail on how to produce a mirror finish on your boat hull.